Last Updated on

-Years ago Lucasfilm Ltd., in partnership with Jeff Merhige of YMCA Camp Kern, came out with a Star Wars: The Clone Wars toolkit for camp wanting to run a Clone Wars themed camp.
+Years ago Lucasfilm Ltd., in partnership with Jeff Merhige (then director of YMCA Camp Kern), came out with a Star Wars: The Clone Wars toolkit for camp wanting to run a Clone Wars themed camp.
 In 2013 they released a new general Star Wars Camp Toolkit to replace the specific Clone Wars Toolkit.

-These are both great resources, and the fact that Lucasfilm offers free resources to camps is amazing.
+These were both great resources, and the fact that Lucasfilm offered free resources to camps was amazing.
 Yes, it helps to market their brand, but really that makes it a win-win situation for them AND summer camps.
 If only other companies, like Warner Bros with the Harry Potter franchise, would do the same.

-Earlier this year I decided to run a Star Wars camp.
+When I originally wrote this post I decided that I wanted to run a Star Wars camp.
 I contacted Amy Miller, the camp liaison at Lucasfilm, to get permission to run the camp since the activities I wanted to offer were not part of the Clone Wars Toolkit.
-After some back and forth phone calls I was told that
+After some back and forth phone calls I was told that:

 - I could not do any activities that were not part of the toolkit.